ElectricNightOwl/ArmSwinger/README.md

 #### Arm Swing - Navigation
 Enables variable locomotion using the controllers to determine speed and direction.
 Activated according to the selected Mode.

+#### Arm Swing - Button
+Only if Arm Swing Navigation is enabled.
+Defines which controller button is used to activate ArmSwinger.
+The button is the same on both controllers.

+Options:
+- Application Menu Button
+- Grip
+- Touchpad Click
+- Trigger

 #### Arm Swing - Swing Mode
 Only if Arm Swing Navigation is enabled.
 Determines what is necessary to activate arm swing locomotion, and what controller is used when determining speed/direction.

-- Both Grips Both Controllers
+- Both Buttons Both Controllers
- - Activate by squeezing both grips.
+ - Activate by pushing both controller buttons.
 Both controllers are used for speed/direction.
-- Left Grip Both Controllers
+- Left Button Both Controllers
- - Activate by squeezing left grip.
+ - Activate by pushing left controller button.
 Both controllers are used for speed/direction.
-- Right Grip Both Controllers
+- Right Button Both Controllers
- - Activate by squeezing right grip.
+ - Activate by pushing right controller button.
 Both controllers are used for speed/direction.
-- One Grip Same Controller
+- One Button Same Controller
- - Activate by squeezing either grip.
+ - Activate by pushing either controller button.
 That controller is used for speed/direction.
 Can be combined with the other controller.
-- One Grip Same Controller Exclusive
+- One Button Same Controller Exclusive
- - Activate by squeezing either grip.
+ - Activate by pushing either controller button.
 That controller is used for speed/direction.
-Squeezing the grip on the other controller will have no effect until the first controller grip is released.
+Pushing the button on the other controller will have no effect until the first controller button is released.

 #### Arm Swing - Controller To Movement Curve
 Only if Arm Swing Navigation is enabled.
 Curve that determines how much a given controller change translates into camera rig movement.
 The far left of the curve is no controller movement and no virtual movement.
 The far right is "Arm Swing - Controller Speed For Max Speed" (controller movement) and "Arm Swing - Max Speed" (virtual momvement).